 901 Arts is a proud host of an AmeriCorps member serving in the Community Art Collaborative at Maryland Institute College of Art, funded in part by a grant from the Maryland Governor’s Office on Service and Volunteerism and the Corporation for National and Community Service.

-901 Arts is a project of the Better Waverly Community Organization, a traditional Baltimore city neighborhood association.
+901 Arts started as a project of the Better Waverly Community Organization, a traditional Baltimore city neighborhood association.
 Parents and community members started 901 Arts with the mission of providing something “better” for the children in our neighborhood and the vision to strengthen our community.
+We have outgrown the administrative capacity of the BWCO, and since January 1, 2017 have been affiliated with Fusion Partnership.

 It began in 2006 when our neighborhood association was offered two MICA graduate student volunteers to teach a free summer art class series for 5 weeks to neighborhood children.
 The “camp” was only 2 hours a day, 3 days a week, but at the end of the summer, program had such an impact on the kids that even the toughest child cried, saying she didn’t want camp to end.
 At that moment, the parents and adults of our community made a resolution to find a way to keep the project going.